Celebrate Working & Service Dogs this Labor Day

 - Cane Corso

 Police dogs can be seen accompanying their partners day-to-day, working at airports to detect explosives and drugs, or participating in search and rescue.

 Military Working Dogs

-Similar to police dogs, military dogs are specially trained for combat, search and rescue, bomb detection and more.
+Similar to police dogs, military dogs are specially trained for combat, search and rescue, bomb detection, and more.
 They go through vigorous programs in which only about 50% make it through training.
-What many humans may not know is that military dogs can also suffer the after effects of combat including PTSD and mourning their handlers.
+Many humans may not know that military dogs can also suffer the after-effects of combat, including PTSD and mourning their handlers.
 We were so happy to hear that many handlers and their families are able to adopt these dogs at the end of service and provide them with happy, loving homes.

 Though you may not have a service dog, you’ll want to protect yours like you would a service dog.
 Get the right coverage for all the medical care they need, even supplemental benefits if that’s what it takes.
 No matter what, keep your pup healthy and happy.

 Planning to get insurance for your fur babies?
 This article provides a guide to understanding pet insurance.